benfoxall/benfoxall.github.com/_posts/2025-07-23-offline-things.md

 title: Offline things
 description: Have you tried using a QR Code for that?
 permalink: 2025/07/23/offline-things/
-image: /img/social/video-space.jpg
 draft: true
 ---

 Using QR Codes to send data from offline devices {:.lead}

 ## 👉 From a sensor

 If a sensor has a display, it can show a qr code with the data encoded in a url.
 A use case for this might be [a temperature sensor][sensor] sharing recent values in a [collector page][sensor_values].

 ![A Pi Pico + e-ink display linking to a web page that shows a graph of values](/img/offline-collector.png){:.no-border}